PANS and PANDAS Overview

 Testing with the Autoimmune Brain Panel™

-The Autoimmune Brain Panel™ (also known as the Cunningham Panel™) can support a clinician’s diagnosis with laboratory evidence and assist in determining an appropriate treatment regimen.
+The Autoimmune Brain Panel™ (also known as the Cunningham Panel™) can support a clinician’s diagnosis with laboratory evidence and assist in determining an appropriate therapy regimen.

 The Panel measures the levels of circulating autoantibodies associated with specific neuropsychiatric symptoms reported in PANS and PANDAS, along with the ability of these autoantibodies to stimulate an enzyme responsible for upregulating neurotransmitters in the brain.